robynp108/Homework4/README.md

 WHEN I answer a question
 THEN I am presented with another question
 * a question array of objects
-* each item in array has oject pairs for title, choices, correct answer
+* each item in array has object pairs for title, choices, correct answer
 * for loop to cycle through questions
 * conditional within for loop to validate submission of an answer
 * conditional within loop to check if answer is correct